ahmed-salama22/kubeadm-multi-master-setup/README.md

 ```

-The output consists of 3 major tasks -
+The output consists of 3 major tasks - (we will apply them below )

 1. Setup kubeconfig using -